 Your wanting to return her gift means she made the wrong choice.
 She might smile and tell you it’s fine, but it almost always stings.

 And next time she goes to buy you a gift, it’s going to be harder on her to pick one out because she’s going to second-guess everything she considers buying for you — even if she is your sister, spouse, mom, or best friend.
 (Note: People do understand needing to exchange a gift of clothing for a different size or fit.)

 And if it’s really, truly fine with you that someone tells you they want to return your gift, you’re great.
 But you’re also in the minority, a tiny minority.
 Keep in mind that others, even family members, probably aren’t in that minority.

-Concerning where your gifts were bought: the reason recipients don’t ask that (whether they’re just curious or so they can return a gift without telling) is because asking that amounts to asking how much the giver paid for it.
-If it came from a garage sale, a thrift shop, or is being regifted to you, the giver might be embarrassed.
-(Not that there is anything wrong with buying things at these places; great gifts can be found at all of them.)
-The giver just might not want to tell you about finding the beautiful necklace you love at the dollar store while friends or other family members are in the room.
+The reason recipients don’t ask that (whether they’re just curious or so they can return a gift without telling) is because asking it amounts to asking how much the giver paid for it.
+If it came from a garage sale, a thrift shop, or is being re-gifted to you, the giver might be embarrassed.
+(There is nothing wrong with buying things at these places; great gifts can be found at all of them.)
+The giver just might not want to tell you about finding the beautiful necklace you love at a garage sale while friends or other family members are in the room.

 Grace note: If you buy a gift and the store offers gift receipts (receipts that show where items were bought and allow them to be returned but don’t show how much you paid), place the gift receipt in the box with the gift.
-If you receive a gift you’re not going to use but don’t know how to go about returning it, it’s fine to regift it (that’s a post for another day), send it to a consignment shop, sell it at your next garage sale, or better yet, donate it to a great charity.
+If you receive a gift you’re not going to use but don’t know how to go about returning it, it’s fine to re-gift it (that’s a post for another day), send it to an online consignment store, sell it at your next garage sale, or better yet, donate it to a great charity.

 The Number One Gift-Giving Don’t